• Skip to primary navigation

 3 Ingredient Oatmeal Waffles on a plate decorated with strawberries and coconut whipped cream.

-These 3 ingredient oatmeal waffles are hearty and delicious.
-Using only oats, bananas and plant-based milk, they're easy to make and so satisfying!
+These 3 ingredient oatmeal waffles are healthy and delicious.
+Using only oats, bananas and plant-based milk, they're easy to make and so satisfying.
+Perfect for a nourishing breakfast!

 Prep Time5 minutes mins